ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 :::

-This slogan probably is the answer to all the political issues mentioned in the beginning of the chapter.
+This slogan probably is the answer to all the political issues which have been brought up at the beginning of this chapter.

 #### The order of processes

 Let us take a moment reflect on the process of modifying a graph guided by relational thinking!

 As we saw in this chapter, we modify by searching for a pattern in a graph.
-Once a match is found, we remove and then add vertices and edges as indicated by the pattern to be integrated.
+Once a match is found, we first remove and then add vertices and edges as indicated by the pattern to be integrated.
 Loosely speaking, in a free world, nothing prevents one from switching the order of these operations -- first add new vertices and edges and then remove, even though remove-first and add-next is more economic.
-A add-first and remove-next procedure must handle accidental errors like which are otherwise absent in the other order:
+An add-first and remove-next procedure must handle accidental errors which are otherwise absent in the other order:
 - Removing what has been added
 - Adding over the removal region.

 Hence, to remove first and to add next is elegant and as well as cleaner!

-As we saw in double pushouts, relational thinking precisely follows this order!
+As we saw in double pushouts, relational thinking precisely follows this order without any manual intervention!
 Somehow, the mathematics 'knew' that it must first remove by computing pushout complement and then add by computing pushout over that complement!
 Switching the order is not possible.
 It is a wonder how did the math get the ordering right?!
 Even though it is a mystery, there is a message that is being conveyed.

 :::{admonition} Slogan